-"The Trinity was concocted in the Third Century because of religious pressure and reflects the pagan influences of Greece and Rome."
+"The Trinity was concocted at the council of Nicea in the Third Century because of religious pressure and reflects the pagan influences of Greece and Rome."
 Mormons--as well as many other sects that reject the Trinity--often point to this doctrine this as part of a "falling away" or apostasy in the early Church, in which they allege many false doctrines were introduced.

 So why does the Trinity always get in the way?
 What is the big hang-up with the Trinity, anyway?
 And why is it even important?
 We'll take a look at these questions.

 First of all, we understand that it's not an easy concept.
-I mean, you can state it easily enough in a dozen words or so, but wrapping our minds around the implications of it is no small task!
+Sure, you can state it easily enough in a sentence or two, but wrapping our minds around the implications of it is no small task!
 But even with our imperfect understanding, the Trinity reveals something of God's awesome glory and beauty.
 And it is critical to understanding the power of the gospel.

 Common Challenges to the Trinity

-"Well if Jesus is God, who is he praying to all those times?"
+"Well if Jesus is God, who is he praying to all those times?
+Is he just talking to himself?"
 For example, we read in Matthew 26:39, where in the Garden of Gethsemane, Jesus prays to the Father saying, "Not my will, but thy will be done."
 It seems to imply some kind of disparity between the Father and Jesus.